 While Don Eduardo doesn’t sell his coffee by the pound or by the cup at the moment as he exports it all, head to café Jesus Martin for what Tim deems the best coffee in town.

-Santa Rita Waterfall
+Trekking the Santa Rita Waterfall

 There are a few ways to reach this waterfall.
 If you want to trek the whole way, walk down the Camino Inca at the end of the road from Plantation House and continue all the way down until you reach a yellow bridge crossing the main road via trail once.
 Cross the yellow bridge, then make a right on a dirt road just past the river from the Finca Hotel Rancho San Antonio.
 You’ll see camping and picnic tables on the right side.
 Walk down that path and follow the signs to Cascada Santa Rita.